Bachelor of Science in Computer Science:

-The Computer Science major (Science option) is accredited by the Computing Accreditation Commission (CAC) of the Accreditation Board for Engineering and Technology (ABET).
+The Computer Science major (Science option) is accredited by the Computing Accreditation Commission (CAC) of the ABET, www.abet.org.
 This major is designed for students who plan to apply their computing knowledge in scientific or engineering environments including software engineering.
 It is also designed for students who plan to seek advanced degrees in computer science or a related discipline.

 Bachelor of Science in Information Systems:

 The Information Systems major (Business option) is designed for students who plan to apply their computing knowledge in business environments as applications programmers and systems analysts.
 It is also designed for students who plan to seek advanced degrees in business administration, management, or management information systems.

 The Information Technology (IT) major is a program that will prepare students to use and support the appropriate use of computer technology to meet diverse needs of business, government, education, and other organizations.
 IT graduates will possess the skills and knowledge to assume appropriate entry-level professional positions, and to grow into leadership positions or pursue graduate study.
 The program offers cross-disciplinary concentrations for IT students and for students in other fields such as Health Informatics, Criminal Justice, Business, Education, Engineering Technology, and STEM areas.